 Oh God, it doesn’t matter where I am, it’s oven-hot!

-First we had to stop in Florida to visit my husband’s family and to ship off our teenager on a cruise with my his grandmother.
+First stop Florida to visit my husband’s family and to ship off our teenager on a cruise with my his grandmother.

 Two things I highly do NOT recommend: